 You can also apply online for existing sewage discharges from septic tanks (or equivalent) in operation prior to 1 April 2006, to soakaway or watercourses from a population equivalent of 50 or less.

-The cost of registering a septic tank or small sewage treatment works is £111 by post, or £82 for online applications.
+The cost of registering a septic tank or small sewage treatment works is £130.00 for all applications.

 This is a one-off cost with no ongoing fees.